Aemi1/hello-world/README.md

 # hello-world

   Hello world, my name is Aemi.
-  I would like to lear coding, so far i tried Java and js.
+  I would like to learn coding, so far i tried Java and js.
 I like them.